mwturner611/Password_Generator/README.md

 JavaScript, HTML, CSS

 # About
-This site is designed to generate a password for users following these steps:
+This site is designed to generate a password for users.

+# License
+This project is licensed under The MIT License (MIT).

+# How to use this code
 1. Click the "Generate Password" button
 2. Follow the prompts asking for parameters of the password
-    * Length
+    * #of Characters
-    * Include numbers
+    * Include/exclude numbers
-    * Include special Characters
+    * Include/exclude special Characters
-    * Inlcude uppercase
+    * Inlcude/exclude uppercase
-    * Include lowercase
+    * Include/exclude lowercase
 3. See resulting generated password

-# License
-This project is licensed under The MIT License (MIT).

-# How to use this code
-This code is a portfolio page's layout.
-Feel free to use it for your own portfolio page as a starting place.

 # Contributing Guidelines
 All contributions and suggestions are welcome!
 For direct contributions, please fork the repository and file a pull request.